 How does the Ford DEF system work?

-What Is the Ford DEF System?
+What is the Ford DEF System?

 How the Ford DEF System Works

-Maintaining Your Ford DEF System
+Maintaining the Ford DEF System

 Is DEF injected into the exhaust stream?